 The flow rate was demonstrated to have an influence on the elution profiles of terbium and gadolinium from the LN3 column.
-In particular, when 0.01 M HCl was eluted at 0.1 mL/min, ~80% of gadolinium was removed from the column resulting in a gadolinium/terbium separation factor of 4.5 (Fig. S5a), while when the same solution was eluted at 1 mL/min the gadolinium removed from the column was ~15% less (separation factor 2.6) (Fig. S5b).
+In particular, when 0.01 M HCl was eluted at 0.1 mL/min, ~80% of gadolinium was removed from the column, resulting in a gadolinium/terbium separation factor of 4.5 (Fig. S5a), while when the same solution was eluted at 1 mL/min the gadolinium removed from the column was ~15% less (separation factor 2.6) (Fig. S5b).
 When working with radioactive material, it is always important to consider the time consumption factor which, in the case of the lower flow rate, would be negatively impacted.
 Moreover, since it is believed that gadolinium should only be in tracer quantities (at worst) at this stage, 65% decrement of gadolinium is sufficient to ensure a final product (155TbCl3) chemically pure enough to guarantee efficient radiolabeling of biomolecules (Asti et al. 2012).

-As a result of this investigation, the use of a 14 mL 0.01 M HCl rinse step at 1 mL/min was introduced to the established purification process before the final elution of terbium-155.
+As a result of this investigation, the use of a 14-mL 0.01 M HCl rinse step at 1 mL/min was introduced to the established purification process before the final elution of terbium-155.